AlexTISYoung/snipar/docs/guide.rst

 Note that if no imputed parental genotypes are input, a :ref:`pedigree file <pedigree>` is required.
 (A pedigree input is not needed when inputting :ref:`imputed parental genotypes <imputed_file>`.)

-The script processes chromosome files sequentially, and allows parellel processing of each chromosome if '--cpus [NUM_CPUS]' is used.
+The script processes chromosome files sequentially, and allows parallel processing of each chromosome if '--cpus [NUM_CPUS]' is used.
 One can also provide the number of threads used by NumPy and Numba for each CPUs by providing '--threads [NUM_THREADS]'.
 We recommend increasing '--cpus' rather than '--threads' for most users.